UPLOAD TEAM LAW LEGAL OPINION @

 'Political Correct Tactics' - Correctspeak is typically employed strategically as a political correct tactic to achieve personal, social, financial and political outcomes.'
 (1/4/2019)

 [i] ‘Neo-Aussie’ – neologism of Trevor Poulton (2018) - means a person who identifies him or herself as Australian and supports social or political movements seeking to maintain traditional Anglo-Australian values and beliefs, including sustaining a predominantly white European population.
-The neologism also seeks to resolve the often frivolous or disengaging use of the label 'Neo-Nazi' that nowadays means many things to many people, and is often deployed flippantly to obstruct debate.
+The neologism seeks to resolve the often frivolous or disengaging use of the label 'Neo-Nazi' that nowadays means many things to many people, and is often deployed flippantly or negatively to obstruct any kind of debate and civil discussion.
+The classification makes no judgement, good or evil or otherwise, about this particular identifiable group of Australians.
+The classification is intended to facilitate constructive social, political and academic debate, instead of deflection, confusion, abuse, and hate that is tearing our society apart, regardless of the issues.

 [ii] Guilt Trip + Public Atonement = Political Correctness (formulated by Trevor Poulton 2018)